ibagroup-eu/Visual-Flow-Knowledge-Base/docs/user-guide/roles-and-authorizations/index.md

 | **Operator** | View All | View All / execute jobs | View All / execute pipelines |
 | **Editor** | Edit All but Users/Roles | Edit / execute jobs | Edit / execute pipelines |
 | **Admin** | Edit All | Edit / execute jobs | Edit / execute pipelines |

+**Major note**: user roles are not supported in Visual Flow for Databricks 0.2.
+A user having Super-admin authority can access the application only.